JDL Travel

 Luna on backyard squirrel patrol

-We were exhausted by the time we got to our campsite, which made the parking and set up process more difficult than it needed to be, but I think we learned our lesson about pushing ourselves too hard!
+We were exhausted by the time we got to our campsite, which made the parking and set up process more difficult than it needed to be.
+I think we learned our lesson about pushing ourselves too hard!
 Once we were finally set up, we were able to take a deep breath of ocean air once again!
 And the views of the Indian River Inlet and bridge weren't so bad either!

 bridge view